sassoftware/saspy/saspy/doc/source/configuration.rst

      boolean, default False, causes the SASLOG returned from the submit methods to be HTML instead of text (str) and to have ERROR:, WARNING: and NOTE: lines colorized like in other SAS UI's.

+termwait -
+    An integer specifying the max number of seconds to wait in endsas() for the SAS process to terminate before killing the subprocess.
+This was added for an internal testing requirement and isn't something needed in the field.

 .. code-block:: ipython3